| Moving with children We stress careful planning in every

 possible shades of gray, for them.
 The opposite may well be true when

 children have few or no close friends nearby.
+What to communicate when!
+Experts

 recommend an immediate disclosure of the upcoming move to all family members